andrew-chang-dewitt/rpi-pir2mqtt-docker/README.md

 Wiring is a little more complicated than a motion sensor, as a resistor is needed to protect the Pi from any possible shorts (but wiring a hardware pulldown or pullup circuit is not required as the Pi's software version on the Broadcom chip is used instead).
-To wire this sensor, connect the 3.3 Volt pin to a lead on a resistor (anything from 1k to 5k Ohms should work), then connect the other lead to a Ground pin on the Pi.
+To wire this sensor, connect the 3.3 Volt pin to a lead on a resistor (anything from 1k to 5k Ohms should work), then connect the other lead to a lead on the Reed Switch.
-Add the switch by connecting one lead between the 3.3V pin & the resistor, then connect the other lead to the desired GPIO pin.
+Lastly, connect the other Reed Switch lead to a GPIO input.
 See diagram & example configuration below:

 ![ReedSwitch Wiring](https://raw.githubusercontent.com/andrew-chang-dewitt/rpi-security-gpio2mqtt/master/documentation/ReedSwitch.png)